|Date of Birth||16 May 1966, Gary, Indiana, USA|

 Mini Bio (1)

-Janet Damita Jo Jackson was born on May 16, 1966 in Gary, Indiana, living in a lower class home with several brothers and sisters.
-Janet was the youngest.
+Janet Damita Jo Jackson was born on May 16, 1966 in Gary, Indiana, to Katherine Jackson (née Katherine Esther Scruse) and Joe Jackson, a musician.
+She is the youngest of ten children.
 After her birth, her brothers formed a band later called The Jackson 5.
-She lived at home with her sisters, while her brothers, and dad, Joe Jackson, lived an extravagant life in Los Angeles.
+She lived at home with her sisters, while her brothers and father lived an extravagant life in Los Angeles.
 She later moved in with them while her brothers were making a name for themselves, and signed a deal with Motown.
 Janet was in the shadow but later also made a name for herself.